Patroclus: Trojan War

 According to the Iliad, when the tide of the Trojan War had turned against the Greeks and the Trojans were threatening their ships, Patroclus convinced Achilles to let him lead the Myrmidons into combat.
 Achilles consented, giving Patroclus the armor Achilles had received from his father in order for Patroclus to impersonate Achilles.
 Achilles then told Patroclus to return after beating the Trojans back from their ships.

 Patroclus defied Achilles's order and pursued the Trojans back to the gates of Troy.
 Patroclus killed many Trojans and Trojan allies, including a son of Zeus, Sarpedon.
-While fighting, Patroclus's wits were removed by Apollo, after which the spear of Euphorbos hit Patroclus.
+While fighting, Patroclus's wits were removed by Apollo, after which the spear of Euphorbus hit Patroclus.
 Hector then kills Patroclus by stabbing him in the stomach with a spear.